Zachacious/presto/README.md

 # Presto

+> ⚠️ **Important**: Presto is designed for **plaintext file formats only** (code, configuration, documentation, etc.).
+It does not support binary formats like `.xlsx`, `.docx`, `.pdf`, images, or other non-text files.
+Always ensure your input files are text-based for proper processing.

 **AI-Powered File Processor** - Transform, generate, and enhance your codebase using AI

 Presto streamlines your development workflow by applying AI transformations to files and directories.
 Whether you're adding documentation, modernizing code, or generating new content, Presto makes it simple and consistent.